Pied Flycatchers are smaller than Spotted Flycatchers and have shorter bills and tails.

 They are summer visitors to western and northern Britain, the males usually arriving in mid-April ahead of the females to stake claim to their territories.
 They migrate back to western Africa for the winter in August.

 Past surveys have not provided sufficient data to determine the status of Pied Flycatchers in Britain, but some recent studies have suggested that the population has fallen since the early 1990s, for example, fewer nest boxes being used in long-established nest box schemes.
-Consequently, the Pied Flycatcher is now on the Amber list of species of conservation concern.
+Consequently, the Pied Flycatcher is now on the Red List of species of conservation concern.